How to address someone in Korean

 team leader |

 Here are some useful titles you should know related to family!
-You'll have a chance to know more details about family-related words in the future.
+If you want to know more family-related words, please click here to read my post.

 mom | |